-This section describes PI responsibilities and lines of communication important to ceded reviews.
+This section of the Reliance Manual describes PI responsibilities and lines of communication important to ceded reviews.

 Principal Investigator Responsibilities & Requirements

 When UW-Madison agrees to cede IRB oversight for a study to an external IRB, the UW-Madison study team must still comply with relevant UW-Madison requirements.
 Study teams also must be familiar with the requirements of the reviewing IRB, which may be different from what might be required by UW-Madison.
 Several of these requirements must be met before the UW-Madison can agree to cede IRB oversight.